Here are Green Car Guide’s Top 10 Green Cars at the 2017 Geneva Motor Show, including electric, hybrid, hydrogen and ICE powertrains.

 Car manufacturers are announcing new EVs with larger capacity batteries on a regular basis, but can the UK’s local electricity networks cope with charging such vehicles?

-The 2017 Motorsport Industry Association (MIA) Energy Efficient Motorsport Conference confirmed that motorsport is heading for a low emission future, but that technology will also be a key component.
+The 2017 Motorsport Industry Association (MIA) Energy Efficient Motorsport Conference confirmed that motorsport is heading for a low emissions future, but that technology will also be a key component.

 Thinking of buying an electric car?
 A pure electric vehicle, a plug-in hybrid or a range-extender?
 Before you buy, read our reviews of all electric cars on sale in the UK.